EnzoCanonero/GVM-Combinations/tutorials/toy/correlations_tutorial.md

 In this notebook we explore how different correlation assumptions impact a simple two-measurement combination.
 Both measurements provide an estimate of the same quantity with central values +1 and -1.
 Their statistical uncertainties are $\sqrt{2}$ and we introduce a single systematic source also of magnitude $\sqrt{2}$.
 All error-on-error terms ($\epsilon$) are set to zero so only the correlations influence the result.

+For systematic uncertainties without an associated error-on-the-error, the log-likelihood is constructed using the BLUE approach, as described in Sec.
+2 of [arXiv:2407.05322](https://arxiv.org/abs/2407.05322).

 ```python
 import os, sys